Investigations into the Eric Adams administration: Winnie Greco investigation

 Greco (right), a longtime figure within New York City's Chinese community, joins Sun Guoxiang (center) and Marty Markowitz in 2011.

 On February 29, 2024, the FBI searched New World Mall and two houses owned by Winnie Greco (郑祺蓉 (Zhèng Qíróng)), Adams's Asian affairs advisor and a close aide of the mayor.
 Greco was also a prominent fundraiser for Adams's 2021 mayoral campaign.
 Greco reportedly maintained ties to united front organizations and raised money by via straw donors through a non-profit called the Alliance of Asian American Friends.
 The investigation is being conducted by the United States Attorney for the Eastern District of New York.

-More than a year later, after an August 20 fundraiser for Adams, Greco attempted to give a reporter from The City cash in an envelope that itself was hidden in a bag of potato chips.
+More than a year later, after an August 20 fundraiser for Adams, Greco attempted to give a reporter from The City cash in a red envelope that itself was hidden in a bag of potato chips.
 Greco's lawyer told The City that "Winnie’s intent was purely innocent.
 In the Chinese culture, money is often given to others in a gesture of friendship and gratitude."
 The Adams campaign suspended Greco's involvement.
+The New York Times reported that Greco had also been present at three Adams campaign events the previous month at which supporters handed cash to others, including to reporters from Chinese-language news outlets.